It’s 2 a.m. and your customer is stuck with a problem and immediately needs to speak with one of your team.

 From a streamlined customer experience to an online survey, IVR is nearly everywhere.

-IVR system can help your call centre in
+IVR systems can help your call centre

-Exploring the initial journey of a caller
+- Explore the initial journey of a caller

-Evaluating the call routing
+- Evaluate the call routing

-Analysing the call centre metrics (number of people attended in one hour)
+- Analyse call centre metrics (number of people attended in one hour)

-Updating feedback weekly/monthly from your front liners
+- Update feedback weekly/monthly from your front liners

 Have a look at the top reasons for proactive customer services as stated by Gartner: